 In the United States of America, shrimp is much beloved seafood, so National Shrimp Day is popular and relevant here.
-Americans argue this holiday is worthy to be held several times a year.
+Americans argue this holiday is worthy of being celebrated several times a year.

-Initiator of National Shrimp Day is unknown.
-There’s evidence holiday has been celebrated since 2004.
-On this day, Americans love eating shrimp dishes: fried, boiled, baked, sauced.
+The founder of National Shrimp Day is unknown.
+There is evidence the holiday has been celebrated since 2004.
+On this day, Americans love eating shrimp dishes: fried, boiled, baked, and with sauce.

-Shrimps are considered unique seafood: healthy, useful, low-calorie product containing lots of calcium, iodine, vitamins, protein, omega-3.
+Shrimps are unique seafood: a healthy, beneficial, low-calorie food containing lots of calcium, iodine, vitamins, protein, and omega-3.
 Health organizations claim Americans eat shrimp on average 2 times a week.

 - The shrimp is constantly in motion, which explains its meat density.

-- Protein contained in shrimp meat is involved in formation of collagen fibers, which means it affects skin health and youth.
+- The protein in shrimp meat is involved in the formation of collagen fibers, which means it affects skin health and youth.

-- Pigment contained in shrimp heads has beneficial effect on the heart.
+- The pigment in shrimp heads has a beneficial effect on the heart.

-- There are lots of shrimp dishes: soup, barbecue, rolls, spaghetti, risotto, salads.
+- There are lots of shrimp dishes: soup, barbecue, rolls, spaghetti, risotto, and salads.
 Taste something.
-It’s delicious!
+It is delicious!

 National Shrimp Day is observed on May 10 each year.